-- Financial aid students who are considering withdrawing from all classes are strongly encouraged to contact the Office of Financial Aid and Scholarships for complete information and options. - > If a student received financial aid, but did not successfully complete any credits for the term, they may be required to return all or a portion of their financial aid to the Department of Education. - > If a repayment is reported to the Department of Education, the student will not be eligible to receive federal financial aid from any institution until the amount is repaid in full.
+- Financial aid students who are considering withdrawing from all classes are strongly encouraged to contact the Office of Financial Aid and Scholarships for complete information and options. - If a student received financial aid, but did not successfully complete any credits for the term, they may be required to return all or a portion of their financial aid to the Department of Education. - If a repayment is reported to the Department of Education, the student will not be eligible to receive federal financial aid from any institution until the amount is repaid in full.

-It is highly recommended that students consult with an Academic Advisor to create an academic plan.
-Advising can be contacted using the "Contact an Advisor" option on the Academic Advising page.
+It is highly recommended that students consult with an Academic Advisor to create an Academic Plan.